 Waking up in Alaska is like waking up on Christmas morning as a kid.
 It is truly incredible place.
 My first day there we traveled down the Turnagain arm to reach Seward.
-Despite the smoke, it was a breath taking drive.
+Despite the smoke, it was a breath-taking drive.

 We explored Seward for a little bit and then headed out to Exit Glacier.
-Exit glacier is an incredibly sombering hike as you see first hand how much the glacier has receded over the past one hundred years.
+Exit glacier is an incredibly sobering hike as you see first hand how much the glacier has receded over the past one hundred years.
 Between the Alaskan fires and my experiences as the glaciers, my desire to be eco conscious and support eco friendly companies was reaffirmed.
-Alaska is truly the cannery in the coal mine when it comes to climate change.
+Alaska is truly the canary in the coal mine when it comes to climate change.

 After hiking Exit Glacier we made our way back to Alyeska for lunch and some hiking.
 It was beautiful!

 The next day we headed out to Portage glacier.
 First we hiked up to Bryon Glacier.
 A quick hike that I highly recommend if you find yourself in Portage.
 After the hike we took the ferry out the the glacier.
 I was completely mesmerized by the enormity and beauty of the glacier.